-The Company does not set specific criteria for Directors except to the extent required to meet applicable legal, regulatory and stock exchange requirements, including the independence requirements of the SEC, the NYSE and the Hong Kong Stock Exchange.
+The Company does not set specific criteria for Directors except to the extent required to meet applicable legal, regulatory and stock exchange requirements, including the independence requirements of the SEC and the NYSE.
 Nominees for Director will be selected on the basis of outstanding achievement in their personal careers, board experience, wisdom, integrity, ability to make independent, analytical inquiries, understanding of the business environment, and willingness to devote adequate time to Board duties.
 While the selection of qualified Directors is a complex and subjective process that requires consideration of many intangible factors, the GN Committee of the Board believes that each Director should have a basic understanding of (a) the principal operational and financial objectives, plans and strategies of the Company, (b) the results of operations and financial condition of the Company and its business, and (c) the relative standing of the Company and its business in relation to its competitors.